Underdog-01/Personalized_BBC/README.md

 Purpose and/or usage of this software package:

 The purpose of this application is to allow an administrator the option to add personalized BBCs to a SMF forum installation.
 These BBC additions have individual permission settings to allow or restrict their usage and visibility.
+The added BBCodes can be of general use if permission settings regarding viewing and usage are enabled for all membergroups.

 [Important Notation]:
   This modification will only hide Personalized BBC content to specified membergroups when it is installed.